Stroke Recovery at Circle Rehabilitation

 This rehabilitation can involve physiotherapy, special exercises and the use of specialised therapeutic equipment.
 You might also need counselling, neurological therapies and medication.

 Unfortunately, though, due to the ever-increasing demand on resources in the healthcare system, many people who require it can find themselves waiting days or weeks to receive any form of rehabilitation.
 This means days or weeks living with life-changing symptoms that could have been alleviated.

-Our stroke rehabilitation centres in Birmingham provide world-class recovery programmes in a purpose-designed environment, with no waiting lists.
+Our stroke rehabilitation centre in Birmingham provides world-class recovery programmes in a purpose-designed environment, with no waiting lists.